Noncontact friction: Role of phonon damping and its nonuniversality: Discussion of typical experimental parameters

 The parameters entering are the density $\rho$, the real part of speed of sound $\ct'$, the viscosity $\eta$, and the oscillation frequency $\omega$.

 The driving frequency is in the order of $\SI{100}{\kilo\hertz}$ in a typical AFM experiment.
 The density and the transverse speed of sound of metals are of the orders of $\SI{e4}{\kilo\gram\per\meter^3}$ and $\SI{e3}{\meter\per\second}$, respectively.
-The viscosity of solids is a quantity which is not easily accessible, but it may be estimated to range between $\SIrange[range-units=single,range-phrase=\sim]{0.1}{1}{\pascal\second}$ for copper (at \SI{2}{\kilo\hertz}) and steel (at \SI{5}{\mega\hertz})~\cite{ono20a}, and $\SI{0.01}{\pascal\second}$ for aluminum (at \SI{50}{\giga\hertz})~\cite{bryner10a}.
+The viscosity of solids is a quantity which is not easily accessible, but it may be estimated to range between $\SIrange[range-phrase=\dots]{0.1}{1}{\pascal\second}$ for copper (at \SI{2}{\kilo\hertz}) and steel (at \SI{5}{\mega\hertz})~\cite{ono20a}, and $\SI{0.01}{\pascal\second}$ for aluminum (at \SI{50}{\giga\hertz})~\cite{bryner10a}.
 Notice that we infer the estimated values of viscosity from the measures of sound attenuation since directly measuring viscosity of metals below the melting temperatures is very difficult.

-For the parallel friction $\Gamma_{xx}$, using these values, the elastic contribution due to phonon radiation becomes as significant as the viscous counterpart at $h> \SIrange[range-units=single,range-phrase=\sim]{e-1}{1}{\milli\meter}$.
-This range is astronomical from the viewpoint of an AFM, implying that the elastic part (found from that theory) is irrelevant.
+For the parallel friction $\Gamma_{xx}$, using these values, we estimate $h^*\sim\SIrange[range-phrase=\dots]{e-1}{1}{\milli\meter}$, above which the elastic contribution due to phonon radiation becomes as significant as the viscous counterpart. {This implies that the elastic part, as found from this calculation, is likely irrelevant in a non-contact AFM measurement, since this height is astronomical from the viewpoint of an AFM.}

-For the perpendicular friction $\Gamma_{zz}$, the crossover is in a range of $\SIrange[range-units=single,range-phrase=\sim]{1}{100}{\nano\meter}$, below which the viscous contribution due to phonon damping dominates.
-While our estimates for the viscosity include some uncertainty, this suggests that, depending on the specific setup, the viscous or elastic contributions may be dominant.
+For the perpendicular friction $\Gamma_{zz}$, the crossover is in a range of $\SIrange[range-phrase=\dots]{1}{100}{\nano\meter}$ {, which is a typical AFM height range.} { While our estimates for the viscosity include some uncertainty, our findings suggest i) that the viscous contribution can be dominant depending on the specific setup, and ii) that therefore the viscosity of the sample has to be considered in order to properly interpret a noncontact friction measurement.}